Daniel’s 70 Weeks Made Easy

 Neh.
 2:1-8 (Artaxerxes) 454/444 BC 30/40 AD 37/47 AD

-1. But many scholars use the 457 BC starting date when King Artaxerxes decreed that the Israelites (who had not already done so) could return to Jerusalem from Babylonian exile (Ezra 7:12-26).
-Using that starting date, the end of the sixty-ninth week (69 x 7 = 483 years) ended about AD 27.
+- The best fit for the starting date, though not perfect, is 457 BC when King Artaxerxes decreed that the Israelites (who had not already done so) could return to Jerusalem from Babylonian exile (Ezra 7:12-26).
+Note that Daniel 9:24 is a summary of what is to follow: It’s about Jerusalem when Christ would atone for sins.
+Verses 25-26a, using 457 BC as the starting date― the sixty-ninth week, that is seven plus sixty-two, (69 x 7 = 483 years) ended about AD 27.
 That date is likely when Jesus began his ministry.
-The text says that after the sixty-two weeks (which is on top of the seven weeks from verse 25, totaling sixty-nine weeks), the Anointed One (Jesus) was “cut off” (crucified).
+(Jesus was born around 3 BC, and began his ministry at about age 30 per Luke 3:23).
+The text says that after the sixty-nine weeks, the Anointed One (Jesus) was “cut off” (crucified).
 This happened in history in about AD 30.[1]

-• Who are the two “princes?”
-The first prince (9:25) is the “anointed one” or the Messiah Jesus, who atoned for iniquities.
-The second prince (“who was to come” in 9:26) may also have been Jesus (Acts 6:14), but conceivably was a different prince―the Roman general Titus, the one who destroyed the city and sanctuary.
+- Who are the two “princes?”
+The first prince (9:25a) is the “anointed one” thus the Messiah Jesus, who atoned for iniquities.
+The second prince (“who was to come” in 9:26a) may also have been Jesus (Acts 6:14).
+Jesus was given all authority to judge per John 5:22.
+But conceivably was a different prince―the Roman general Titus, the one who destroyed the city and sanctuary.

-CONCLUSION: The 70 weeks of Daniel unambiguously ends with the Jewish-Roman War, when God used to Roman army as the instrument for his vengeance against apostate Old Covenant Israel (Matthew 23:29-24:2).
-Further, Jesus declared that all Old Testament prophecy would be fulfilled in his generation (Luke 21:22; cf. Acts 3:24).
+CONCLUSION: The 70 weeks of Daniel unambiguously ends with the Jewish-Roman War of the first century, when God used to Roman army as the instrument for his vengeance against apostate Old Covenant Israel (Matthew 23:29-24:2; Luke 21:22-23).
+Further, Jesus declared that all Old Testament prophecy would be fulfilled in his generation (Luke 21:22, 32; cf. Acts 3:24).

 [1] FYI, some translations confuse verse 25 by making two sentences out of it, making it seem that the “anointed one” would appear after 7 weeks.
 Young’s Literal Translation, however, shows only one sentence: “And thou dost know, and dost consider wisely, from the going forth of the word to restore and to build Jerusalem till Messiah the Leader [is] seven weeks, and sixty and two weeks: the broad place hath been built again, and the rampart, even in the distress of the times.”
 This makes it clearer that the appearance of the “anointed one” would be 69 weeks from the starting date of the prophecy, or about AD 27.